Upstairs, Downstairs (1971 TV series): Series One (set 1903–1908)

-Second series, set in 1908–1910
+Series Two (set 1908–1910)

 Somewhat indifferent to his new responsibilities as a householder, Lawrence also avoids marital relations with Elizabeth, claiming he prefers her to be pure and muse-like, leaving their marriage unconsummated.
 Elizabeth has a brief affair with Lawrence's publisher, which Lawrence facilitates.
 It results in Elizabeth becoming pregnant, giving birth to a daughter, Lucy Elizabeth.
 Elizabeth joins militant suffragettes who attack the home of a prominent politician, resulting in her being arrested.
 She is bailed out shortly thereafter by a wealthy Armenian gentleman named Julius Karekin.
 They become romantically involved, and he buys a hat shop for her to manage.
 Karekin is more interested in buying his way into British society than he is in Elizabeth's affections.
 He buys the lease of 165 Eaton Place after the Bellamys are forced to sell in the aftermath of Lady Marjorie's father's death in 1909.
 He offers the lease to Elizabeth who then gives it to her parents.
 Richard and Lady Marjorie are now morally in Karekin's debt.

-A pregnant Sarah returns to Eaton Place the night the Bellamys host the King for dinner; Sarah goes into labour, but the baby, a son, is stillborn.
+A pregnant Sarah returns to Eaton Place the night the Bellamys host the king for dinner; Sarah goes into labour, but the baby, a son, is stillborn.
 James eventually returns from India just before his mother's birthday on 6 May 1910 (which coincides with the death of King Edward VII).
 He brings his brash and gushing fiancée, Phyllis, the daughter of an army veterinarian.
-James eventually breaks off the engagement, however, realizing that Phyllis is not right for him.
+James eventually breaks off the engagement, however, realising that Phyllis is not right for him.

 Elizabeth eventually moves to America in 1910 after splitting from Karekin and divorcing Kirbridge.
 She is later said to have married a man named Dana.
 Sarah falls in love with chauffeur, Thomas Watkins, who previously worked as Lawrence Kirbridge's valet.
 Sarah becomes pregnant again and will be dismissed.
-Thomas offers to marry her, though no one knows it is actually his child.
+Thomas offers to marry her, but no one knows it is actually his child.
 To avoid any scandal, Lord Bellamy arranges for them to leave service and start their own business.
-While in the Upstairs, Downstairs episode "A Family Gathering" it is stated that Thomas and Sarah were married, this fact is disregarded in the spin-off series Thomas & Sarah.
+While in the Upstairs, Downstairs episode "A Family Gathering" it is stated that Thomas and Sarah were married; this fact is disregarded in the spin-off series Thomas & Sarah.

-In episode 9 of this series, "An Object Of Value", veteran British actress Cathleen Nesbitt made a guest appearance as Lady Southwold, Lady Marjorie's mother.
-At the end of the second season, actresses Rachel Gurney (as Lady Marjorie) and Nicola Pagett (as Elizabeth) permanently left the series, although Gurney would appear briefly in the premiere episode of the third season ("Miss Forrest").
-Pagett's character of Elizabeth would never be seen again although she was constantly mentioned throughout the remainder of the series.
+In episode 9 of this series, "An Object of Value", veteran British actress Cathleen Nesbitt made a guest appearance as Lady Southwold, Lady Marjorie's mother.
+At the end of the second season, actresses Rachel Gurney (as Lady Marjorie) and Nicola Pagett (as Elizabeth) permanently left the series, but Gurney appeared briefly in the premiere episode of the third season ("Miss Forrest").
+Pagett's character of Elizabeth never was seen again, but she was mentioned throughout the remainder of the series.
 Actresses Meg Wynn Owen as Hazel Forrest Bellamy, James's wife; and Lesley-Anne Down as Georgina Worsley, Richard's ward and James's cousin became the major female upstairs characters.